suikan4github/linux-windows-raspipico/README.md

 As of 2024/Nov, Windows target is unable to configure from VS Code.
 Our recommendation is WSL, instead of Windows native as a development environment.

+## Known issues
+- As of 2024/Nov, we cannot configure this project on the VS Code for Windows.

 ## License
 This project is shared under the [MIT License](LICENSE).